Is The Earth Cooking Up Another Super Volcano?

-JOYCE: Moving very, very slowly.
-But these piles are maybe 3,000 miles across.
+Moving perhaps, but slowly, and the piles are maybe 3,000 miles across.
 Thorne thinks, in fact, that the pile under the Pacific is actually two piles crushing up against each other.
 And where they meet, there's a blob.

-JOYCE: Hot spots like Yellowstone supervolcano, for example.
-It's blown its top three times in the past two million years.
-Thorne published all this in the journal Earth and Planetary Science Letters.
-He's rather calm about it.
-He says it's a slow process from blob to blowout — maybe 100 million years or so.
-He says he has no plans to move.
-Christopher Joyce, NPR News.
+Thorne published all this in the journal, Earth and Planetary Science Letters.
+He's rather calm about it, and says it is a slow process from blob to blowout — maybe 100 million years or so.